gitXite/gitXite/README.md

 - Deployment & hosting (launch coming soon!)

 ## 📚 Learning Philosophy
 I learn by building.
 I’m not afraid to take on difficult challenges, in fact I thrive on them.
 I believe the higher the skill cap, the more rewarding the journey.
-I’m committed to putting in the time and effort to improve, one project at a time.
+I’m committed to putting in the time and effort to improve.
 I aim to write clean, maintainable code and follow best practices while finding practical solutions.

 ## 💡 What Drives Me